-- (1) To protect and preserve farmland and soil having agricultural capability. - (2) To encourage the expansion and full utilization of land for agricultural purposes. - (3) To support the objectives of the Provincial Agricultural Land Commission. - (4) To allow a diversity of uses and opportunities that allow farmers to supplement their farming income without negatively impacting the agricultural capability of the land.
+- (1) To protect and preserve farmland and soil having agricultural capability. - (2) To encourage the expansion and full utilization of land for agricultural purposes. - (3) To support the objectives of the Provincial Agricultural Land Commission. - (4) To allow a diversity of uses and opportunities that allow farmers to supplement their farming income without negatively impacting the agricultural capability or suitability of the land.

-- (1) Agriculture, grazing, and other compatible uses of land provided within the Agricultural Land Commission Act and Regulation will be permitted. - (2) The responsible Provincial Ministry should ensure that agricultural lands used for aggregate extraction and silviculture practices are adequately restored for agricultural purposes.
+- (1) Agriculture, grazing, and other compatible uses of land provided within the Agricultural Land Commission Act and Regulations will be permitted. - (2) The responsible Provincial Ministry should ensure that agricultural lands used for aggregate extraction and silviculture practices are adequately restored for agricultural purposes.

-- (3) A minimum parcel size of 16 hectares (39.5 acres) is supported.
-Applications to permit smaller parcels may be considered where the requirements of Section 3.4.2(10) are adequately met. - (4) New roads and utility and communication corridors required in the Plan area should minimize the negative impact on existing and potential agricultural operations. - (5) Wherever possible contiguous areas of agricultural land will be preserved to ensure that agriculture and associated activities are protected from potentially incompatible land uses. - (6) Severances for small lot residential (other than home site severances approved by the Agricultural Land Commission), institutional, commercial or industrial development shall be avoided.
-However, applications for subdivisions, non-farm uses and non-adhering residential uses within the Agricultural Land Reserve may be supported if the proposed subdivision or use will not have a net negative impact on the agricultural use of the subject lands or surrounding agricultural lands.] - (7) The inclusion of land in the ALR is supported provided the reason for inclusion is based solely on the agricultural capability and suitability of that land. - (8) Applications for exclusion of land from the ALR shall only be made by the RDBN where the exclusion has been accepted as necessary by the Board after considering a comprehensive evaluation of the land use planning issues. - (9) The voluntary consolidation of legal parcels which form part of the same farm unit will be encouraged.
-Subdivisions and consolidations which permit more efficient use of land for agricultural purposes will also be supported. - (10) The Regional District supports the implementation and enforcement of the Farm Practices Protection Act, the Code of Agricultural Practice for Waste Management and applicable environmental guidelines for agricultural producers. - (11) Home based businesses, including bed and breakfasts, operated in accordance with the requirements of the Agricultural Land Reserve are supported. - (12) The Province is encouraged to implement innovative approaches to making appropriately located Crown lands available and affordable for agricultural use. - (13) The Regional District encourages the Agricultural Land Commission to take steps to prohibit the use of productive agricultural land for the planting of trees for purposes of creating a carbon sink or carbon offset. - (14) The Regional District encourages the planting of native tree species that enhance biodiversity on non-arable land within the Agriculture Designation. - (15) The Province is encouraged to support local agricultural operations to ensure their long-term viability.

-(16) The conversion of small parcels created to accommodate institutional uses such as churches and community halls to residential development shall be discouraged.
+- (3) A minimum parcel size of 16 hectares (39.5 acres) is supported unless a different parcel size is approved by the Agricultural Land Commission. - (4) New roads and utility and communication corridors required in the Plan area should minimize the negative impact on existing and potential agricultural operations. - (5) Wherever possible contiguous areas of agricultural land will be preserved to ensure that agriculture and associated activities are protected from potentially incompatible land uses. - (6) Severances for small lot residential (other than home site severances approved by the Agricultural Land Commission), institutional, commercial or industrial development shall be avoided.
+However, applications for subdivisions, non-farm uses and non-adhering residential uses within the Agricultural Land Reserve (ALR) may be supported if the proposed subdivision or use will not have a net negative impact on the agricultural use of the subject lands or surrounding agricultural lands. - (7) The inclusion of land in the ALR is supported provided the reason for inclusion is based solely on the agricultural capability and suitability of that land. - (8) Applications for exclusion of land from the ALR shall only be made by the Regional District where the exclusion has been accepted as necessary by the Board after considering a comprehensive evaluation of the land use planning issues. - (9) The voluntary consolidation of legal parcels which form part of the same farm unit will be encouraged.
+Subdivisions and consolidations which permit more efficient use of land for agricultural purposes will also be supported. - (10) The Regional District supports the implementation and enforcement of the Farm Practices Protection Act, the Code of Practice for Agricultural Environmental Management and applicable environmental guidelines for agricultural producers. - (11) Home based businesses, including bed and breakfasts, operated in accordance with the Agricultural Land Reserve Use Regulation are supported. - (12) The Province is encouraged to implement innovative approaches to making appropriately located Crown lands available and affordable for agricultural use. - (13) The Regional District encourages the Ministry of Agriculture, Food and Fisheries to take steps to prohibit the use of productive agricultural land for the planting of trees for purposes of creating a carbon sink or carbon offset. - (14) The Regional District encourages the planting of native tree species that enhance biodiversity on non-arable land within the Agriculture Designation. - (15) The Province is encouraged to support local agricultural operations to ensure their long-term viability. - (16) The conversion of small parcels created to accommodate institutional uses such as churches and community halls to residential development shall be discouraged.